KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

     ```
     * Currently, the schema generator has no way of knowing that `DerivedClass` inherits from `BaseClass`, so it will generate two separate schemas for
       them.
+    * Ideally it would generate a single schema for `BaseClass` and then a separate schema for `DerivedClass` that extends the schema for `BaseClass`.
 * The schema generator only partially supports interfaces
     * Example:
     ```csharp